 The slow train from Beijing to Píngyáo was a long, plodding twelve-hour slog.
 We could have paid a bit more and cut that time in half, but it was the start of our trip and we figured there was plenty of time.
 Having gone for the overnight train, we also reckoned seven to eight hours of bunk bed sleep would wipe out most of the journey.
 And so it proved.

 I was feeling awfully reflective as we chugged out of the capital towards the final chapter of our Chinese adventure.
 Although she was sad that I was leaving, Trudy had been really gracious during my final weeks.
 She helped us sort out train tickets and threw a school party to ensure I was sent off with great fanfare.

-A number of parents came to the party, more than likely for the free buffet, while I was asked to make a speech and formally introduce my replacement, a girl called Joanna from London.
+A number of parents came to see me off too, more than likely for the free buffet, while I was asked to make a speech and formally introduce my replacement, a girl called Joanna from London.
 One of my students, Nina, burst into tears and hugged me so tightly I thought she might self-combust.
 And then there was my teaching assistant Nini and her boyfriend Kevin, who presented me with a farewell present of traditional Chinese art.
 I felt particularly touched by this because Nini and I had had a rough time of it in the beginning with all kids of miscommunications and cultural bumps.
 But I’d grown really fond of Nini over the year in Shangdi and felt guilty about all those times I’d been impatient and snappy with her.
 “Keep in touch Leighton!” exclaimed Trudy, “maybe one day in the future we can meet again”.